Septic & Well Records Request - Click here

 Commercial septic systems do not fall under EHS authority by state statute; contact Nevada Division of Environmental Protection Bureau of Water Pollution Control for commercial septic permitting.

-NNPH staff are proposing changes to the Regulations of the Washoe County District Board of Health Governing Sewage, Wastewater and Sanitation.
-A draft of the proposed regulation changes can be found here: SWS 2025 Draft Regulation Changes
+Changes to the Regulations of the Washoe County District Board of Health Governing Sewage, Wastewater and Sanitation were approved and adopted on January 22, 2026 by the District Board of Health.
+The final version of the regulations can be found here: SWS Regulations

 New Septic Design and Planning